 If your tongue has a white or yellow film on it, you might be forgetting to brush it.
 When you brush your teeth, don’t forget to run over your tongue to remove foul-smelling bacteria that can cause bad breath.

-The Arroyo Center for Cosmetic Dentistry in Washington, DC is here to help you maintain your oral health.
+District Dental Solutions in Washington, DC is here to help you maintain your oral health.
 Schedule an appointment today to keep your smile healthy!